MacBook Pro 2021 vs. MacBook Air 2020: New M1 chips complicate your laptop choice

-With the new 14-and 16-inch MacBook Pro models introduced by Apple on Monday, the entire MacBook laptop line has shifted to Apple's own M-series chips, and away from Intel.
+With the two new MacBook Pro laptops, a 16-inch and a 14-inch model, introduced by Apple this month, the entire MacBook laptop line has shifted to Apple's own M-series chips, and away from Intel.
 This shift means more options for new MacBook buyers to consider, as well as additional considerations about ports, screens, webcams and power -- especially graphics power.

 The MacBook Pro started life in 2006, as a successor to Apple's PowerBook line of laptops, and part of the first wave of Intel-powered Macs.
 The Intel/Apple partnership lasted 15 years, and now we're down to the last couple of available Intel Macs, an older Mac Mini and the 21.5- and 27-inch iMacs.
 I doubt we'll see any more, as the Mac line continues to go all-in on Apple's own chips, allowing the company to control the design of the hardware, the OS and the CPU.

-The new models are available to preorder now, and should be in stores Oct.
-26, although some configurations already show long wait times before shipping.
+The new models are available to buy now, although some configurations already show long wait times before shipping.

 Last year's initial wave of M1 Macs made for some confusing buying choices.
 The less expensive MacBook Air and more expensive 13-inch MacBook Pro used almost identical M1 chips (with a single extra GPU core in the Pro), despite a $300 difference in their starting prices.
 The $699 Mac Mini?
 Same chip!
 The upshot at the time was that the MacBook Air remained the most universally useful choice for most people.